annoguide/AutoExpert-3D-benchmark/README.md

 ## Pipeline Execution
 ### 2D Detection
-1. **​Generate COCO-format 2D Labels to prepare data used in auto expert**
+1. **​Generate COCO-format 2D Labels to Prepare Data Used in AutoExpert**

     For training set
      ```bash